Everyone wants to save on their heating bill, so find out how to cut heating costs and keep your home warmer in the cold season!

-During the chilly months of winter, no matter what heat source you use—oil, gas, electricity, or wood—you can cut costs by adopting temporary measures to keep the thermostat turned down.
+During the chilly months of late fall and winter, no matter what heat source you use—oil, gas, electricity, or wood—you can cut costs by adopting temporary measures to keep the thermostat turned down.
 Here are some money-saving tips for cutting the cost of cold snaps.

 - Temporarily close off heat to some rooms by shutting doors.
 (This requires a heating system that can be controlled room by room.)
 Shut the doors to unheated closets, the pantry, and the basement and attic.

 - Cover cracks around doors and windowsills with rugs, newspaper, towels, or other insulation.
 Window-sealing kits can be bought at hardware stores, too.

 - Use electric space heaters in living or work areas.
 These are more efficient than the furnace for localized heating, and they will allow you to set the thermostat lower for the whole house.
 Always be sure to use space heaters in open areas only.